reportportal/docs/src/md/src/InstallationSteps/SetupSSL.md

 ## Setup SSL
-This short guideline provides information about self-signed SSL certificate setup for your existing report portal environment.
+This is a short guideline that provides information about self-signed SSL certificate setup for your existing ReportPortal environment.

 #### Pre-requisites:
-- Installed report portal
+- Installed ReportPortal
 - Certificate in PEM format
 - Exported private key from PEM certificate

 ### Server configuration
 #### docker-compose.yml:
-Provided example is using default docker-compose.yml.
-If you dont have any custom configurations in your docker-compose.yml file, you are free to use example below.<br>
+Provided below is an example of using default docker-compose.yml.
+If you dont have any custom configurations in your docker-compose.yml file, you are free to use the example below.<br>

-<b>NB!</b> Certificate used with name "cert.pem" and key "mykey.pem", so you need to rename the certificate files if they are using different names or to add correct name in
+<b>NB!</b> Verify the certificates used are named "cert.pem" and key "mykey.pem",  if they are not then you need to rename the certificate files so that they match the above certificate names.
 "FABIO_PROXY_CS" property.

 ```$xslt